Dividends. Not Price Chasing.

 You Want Cash Flow

 You're not just trying to grow a number.
-You want cash flow from your investments, whether to reinvest or use as income.
-Dividends aren't guaranteed, but that's the type of company I'm selecting for.
+You want cash flow from your investments, whether to reinvest or deploy elsewhere.
+I focus on companies with strong dividend histories, but dividends can be cut or suspended at any time.

 You're Retired or Getting Close